rycolab/fcfs-monkeys/README.md

 Then open the files:
 * `scr/h06_results/Notebook_AnalyseLexicons.ipynb`: To load the lexicons for a single language/seed at a time and analyse those results.
 * `scr/h06_results/Notebook_PlotCorrelations.ipynb`: To load the compiled correlations for all languages/seeds and both plot those results and run permutation tests.
+* `scr/h06_results/Notebook_AnalyseHomophony.ipynb`: To analyse the number of homophonous words per simulated language, as well as the average and maximum number of homphones each wordform has.

 ## Running the code